Mohammed Zia Salehi

 A New York Times article in 2010, citing "officials in Kabul and Washington," reported that Salehi was on the payroll of the Central Intelligence Agency.
 The article stated that it is not clear what Salehi did for the CIA.
+An official in the US government defended the CIA’s ties to Salehi, saying, “If we decide…we’ll never deal with anyone in Afghanistan who might…put his hand in the till, we can all come home right now.
+If you want intelligence in a war zone, you’re not going to get it from Mother Teresa or Mary Poppins.”